pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 Conflicting data refers to two or more records with the same PK/UK column data.
 When the data source contains conflicting data and conflict detection feature is not turned on, the actual number of rows in the table is different from the total number of rows returned by the query using unique index.

+There are two methods for conflict detection:

-Conflict detection has two modes, detection before importing (controlled by `conflict` configuration) and detection after importing (the old behaviour, controlled by `tikv-importer.duplicate-resolution` configuration).
+- Detection before importing, controlled by `conflict` configuration
+- Detection after importing, the old behaviour, controlled by `tikv-importer.duplicate-resolution` configuration

  Currently the two modes cannot be used at the same time.

 ### Detection before importing